 The size of the stone you might choose to build will depend on your fitness level and use for the stone.
 You can do stone carries, ground to shoulder, or stone over or onto an object.
 Choosing a stone that is heavy enough you have to think about lifting it, but light enough you can use it for repeated efforts is a good idea.
 You may choose to make a few stones as well for variety.
 When you’re not using them, they make great yard ornaments.

 I chose to make a 14 inch diameter stone which is about the same size a Dynamax medicine ball or “wall ball” if you do CrossFit.
 This stone is roughly 115 pounds.
 I went to the Hybrid Athletics Store to find out what the different stones would weigh.
 You can put lead or Styrofoam inserts into the stones to adjust the weights at different diameters, but solid concrete stones seldom break like the ones with the inserts.
 I used and abused mine and it never even chipped!
 Let’s get to making the stone.

 Things You’ll Need:

-Here is a link to exact mold I used.
+There is a link below to the mold I used.
 It is a 14” acrylic (plastic) globe used for streetlights.
 It will be a one-time use item (you’ll have to break it to get the stone out) so feel free to shop around for better deals.

 - Silicone Spray